Founder, Author, Web Admin

-The lack of evidence, the lack of sense, the errors and contradictions in various holy books all pushed me away from theism till I eventually regarded myself as an agnostic atheist. – Although really I am not a fan of that.
+The lack of evidence, the lack of sense, the errors and contradictions in various holy books all pushed me away from theism till I eventually regarded myself as an agnostic atheist, and now atheist. – Although really I am not a fan of that.
+I don’t regard atheism as part of my identity, it is just my position on one topic.
 I like to think of myself as a Humanist or an Equalist but I also know I am far from perfect.

 After investigating religions to quite an extent I felt I was done with it until I met a Young-Earth Creationist about 7 years ago.
 I knew there were people who thought that God made us, but I wasn’t aware there were people that rejected evolution, let alone claimed the world is circa 6000 years old.

 I found I quite enjoyed debating with him; it encouraged me research his claims and the science that would either back up or debunk it.
 My mind was on fire, I was learning so much.
 I became addicted and found groups on Facebook I could debate in too, although eventually I found the debate largely fruitless.

 Even so, I learned about the atrocities that happened around the world in the name of religion.
 The bigotry and hate that spawned from it.
 And also learned of other things such as the anti-vaccination movement.
 I felt compelled to speak out against these things.
 How people could use a baseless belief or hearsay to do and say terrible things and feel justified mortified me.